×

 However, a business is exempt from the cap if:

-This change does not affect the 130% relief on qualifying annual R&D costs, just the amount which you can surrender for cash.
-So, if the cash refund is restricted, you can still carry forward the rest to claim as part of trading loss in future years.
+This does not affect the 130% relief on qualifying annual R&D costs, just the amount which you can surrender for cash.
+So, if the cash refund is restricted, you can still carry forward the rest to claim as part of a trading loss in future years.

 Can we help?